SieniAlessandro/E2E-Secure-Chat/Documentation/_build/html/_sources/rst/Protocols.rst.txt

 Online Key Exchange Protocol
 `````````````````````````````
-OEK Protocol is the core of this project, that is to make sure that Alice and Bob
+OKE Protocol is the core of this project, that is to make sure that Alice and Bob
 have a symmetric session key that only they know.
 Obviously, in order to that, both Alice and
 Bob must be online to exchange information and derive the key.
 Otherwise, if Bob is not
 available, Alice and the server will go on with the Offline Communication Protocol.